 He never gave an under par performance in his life, and would never do anything less than reach out for a new ultimate.
 That was why he set that record of 65 poles, which may never be challenged.
 Why he took those 41 Grand Prix triumphs.
 Why he was out front, pushing, when he died.

 Senna had the mind of a computer and the emotions of a Latin.
-He was still the yardstick by which all other racers were judged.
-More than that, he was the yardstick by which they judged themselves.
+He was still the yardstick by which all other races were judged.
+More than that, he was the yardstick by which others judged themselves.
 To the real stars, matching or even beating Senna was the greatest possible triumph.
 An endorsement of one’s own greatness.
-Few could ever achieve that, let alone aspire to it.
 Prost could.
 Mansell could.
-Berger.
-Schumacher and Alesi could.
+Berger, Schumacher and Alesi could.
 At times.
 But more often than not he had a race won before it had started.
 To lesser lights, finishing second to him was as good as a victory.

 When he and Frank Williams finally consummated their long-running romance for 1994, he spoke of the need for a fresh challenge, and at Imola he was determined to redress the points imbalance between himself and Schumacher that had made the season so exciting after the first two races.
 His outstanding ability to relate to his engineers precisely what his machinery was doing at any given point on a circuit, on any given lap, has passed into Grand Prix legend, and he was making progress.

 At Suzuka last year we all went to a small gathering where Honda was giving out books to commemorate its Grand Prix involvement.
 We asked several of the guys there to sign them.
-This was pre-Irvine. but at times our relationship had again been uneasy in 1993.
-I proffered my book and smiled, and said “You don’t have to if you don’t want to.”
-He smiled back, relaxed, carefree. forgiving.
+This was pre-Irvine, but at times our relationship had again been uneasy in 1993.
+I proffered my book and smiled, and said: “You don’t have to if you don’t want to.”
+He smiled back, relaxed, carefree, forgiving.
 “Time,” he said as his left hand went to work, “is the big thing.”
-How little we knew.
+How little we know.